nrnb/target-interaction-finder/README.md

 python targetinteractionfinder/__init__.py -h
 ```

-if the defaults are OK, you can then find target interactions for a specific node_id:
+If the defaults are OK, you can then find target interactions for one specific node_id (e.g., an miRNA name):

 ```
 python targetinteractionfinder/__init__.py hsa-miR-370-3p
 ```

-or provide a file path to a list of node_ids:
+or for multiple node_ids, by providing a file path to a CSV file that has a column of node_ids:

 ```
 python targetinteractionfinder/__init__.py 'tests/test4/input/node-list.txt'
 ```

-Or you can override the defaults, e.g., override default output directory path:
+If the defaults are not OK, you can override them, e.g., to override the default output directory path:

 ```
 python targetinteractionfinder/__init__.py 'tests/test4/input/node-list.txt' -o 'tests/test4/output-actual/'